ashki23/Linux-notes/mac-terminal.md

   IdentityFile ~/.ssh/id_rsa
 ```

-Now run the following to start ssh-agent and add your SSH private key to the ssh-agent and store your passphrase in the keychain:
+Now run the following to start ssh-agent and adding your SSH private key to the ssh-agent and store your passphrase in the keychain:

 ```bash
 eval $(ssh-agent -s)